staffanm/ferenda/doc/facets.rst

 The grouping is primarily done through a *selector function*.
 The selector function recieves three arguments:

-* a dict with some basic information about one document,
+* a dict with some basic information about one document (corresponding to one row),
 * the name of the current facet (binding), and
 * optionally some repo-dependent extra data in the form of an RDF graph.

-It should return a single string.
+It should return a single string, which should be a human-readable label for a grouping.
 The selector is called once for every document in the docrepo, and each document is sorted in one (or more, see below) group identified by that string.
 As a simple example, a selector may group documents into years of publication by finding the date of the ``dcterms:issued`` property and extracting the year part of it.
 The string returned by the should be suitable for end-user display.

 Each facet also has a similar function called the *identificator function*.
 It recieves the same arguments as the selector function,